Work-Related Carpal Tunnel Causes

 Take the free Risk Factors Self-Assessment to discover your predisposition to carpal tunnel causes.

-Coach Cathy’s Personal Work Related Storycarpal_tunnel_video_coaching
+Coach Cathy’s Personal Work Related Story

 Coach Cathy Cohen, LMT, had been practicing therapeutic massage for 23 years when one year she simply did too much too hard for too long.
 Work.
 Family.
 Teaching.
 Hobbies.
 Back to work.
 All without resting.
 That, and the years of repetitive hand motion and forcefully manipulating literally tons of flesh, caused her to develop work-related Carpal Tunnel Syndrome.